yossato/virtualGimbal/README.md

 `z` is zooming ratio. `f` is low pass filter strength of a camera shake reduction.
 Larger is strong filter.
 This parameter must be integer, default value is 3.
 It should be between 0 and 11.
 `v` is vertical video position adjustment [rad], default value is 0.00.
-`h` is horizontal video position adjustment [rad], default value is 0.00.
+`h` is horizontal video position adjustment [rad], default value is 0.00. `o` option generates output video.

 ## Install dependencies
 ### Install system dependencies: